Shopify/maintenance_tasks/README.md

 Tasks can leverage Active Model Validations when defining parameters.
 Arguments supplied to a Task accepting parameters will be validated before the Task starts to run.
-Since arguments are specified in the user interface via text area inputs, it's important to check that they conform to the format your Task expects, and to sanitize any inputs if necessary.
+Since arguments are specified in the user interface via text area inputs, it’s important to check that they conform to the format your Task expects, and to sanitize any inputs if necessary.

 ### Using Task Callbacks